jjg/neuralmail/README.md

 * Keep track of processing time, etc.
 * Write a better email notification
 * Genrify this whole thing so it can be used to schedule other programs
-* Include all output images in the notification email
+* ~~Include all output images in the notification email~~
 * Job submission feedback email (queue position???)
+* Log exceptions and send failed job email notifications

 ## Components

 ### Email Queue Worker
 1. Check for running job (only one at a time for now)
-2. Check for new message
+2. Check for new email messages
-3. Read message
+3. Read one email message
-4. Check for two attached images
+4. TODO: Check for two attached images
 5. Create a directories for the job
 6. Download attached images to job directory
 7. Create a job file for the job